sst/guide/_chapters/customize-the-serverless-iam-policy.md

 ![Select Create your own IAM Policy Screenshot](/assets/customize-iam-policy/select-create-your-own-iam-policy.png)

-Here fill pick a name for your new policy and paste the policy created above in the **Policy Document** field.
+Here pick a name for your new policy and paste the policy created above in the **Policy Document** field.

 ![Create your own IAM Policy Screenshot](/assets/customize-iam-policy/create-your-own-iam-policy.png)